 - The total cost of medical treatment of fall injuries is equivalent to around $34 billion annually in current dollars.

-Preventable Causes of Slip, Trip, and Fall Injuries
+Common Causes of Slip, Trip, and Fall Injuries

 When a fall that could have been prevented occurs on someone’s premises, and serious injuries result, the victim may be able to recover damages in a civil legal action for premises liability.
 These are some conditions that commonly result in fall injuries that may be attributed to negligence on the part of the owner of the premises or of the party contracted to manage and/or maintain the premises: